suryakosaraju/NewsAPI-PWA/README.md

 ## A Progressive  Web Application powered by NewsAPI(https://www.newsapi.org) :fire:
 <br />
 <br />
 We've always thought about how a personalised news feed would be like.
 Look no further!
-Backed by the NewsAPI, we are able to receive personalised news at through multiple sources and from several categories.
+We are able to receive personalised news at through multiple sources and from several categories with the help of NewsAPI.

+### PWA-Aspect
+In a progressive web application, we make use of a service worker to give an native app-like experience to the users through the PWA itself.
 By using a service-worker, we are able to store any static content and access the web app even while offline.
 Once we load the website, the service worker is registered and is the cache is updated everytime we reload the web app.
 This allows for the web app's loading time to match that of a native app.
 <br />
 <br />

 ## Let's fire it up and get it running!

-### To install any dependencies
+### 1. To install any dependencies
 #### `npm install`
 <br />
-### To run the app in Development Mode
+### 2. To run the app in Development Mode
 #### `npm start`

 Runs the app in the development mode.<br>